La Salle University, Colombia: La Salle worldwide

 Worldwide the Lasallian Brothers are present in every known educational modality.
 They work in more than 80 countries and direct primary and secondary schools and universities.

-The University is currently linked with other 84 Lasallian institutions of higher education in the IALU (International Association of Lasallian Universities).
+The university is currently linked with other 84 Lasallian institutions of higher education in the IALU (International Association of Lasallian Universities).

-In Colombia, La Salle is divided into two districts: The District of Bogota DC and the district of Medellin.
+In Colombia, La Salle is divided into two districts: the district of Bogotá and Medellín.